jpeters5392/DynamicDataAtomicity/README.md

 ```

 ## Responding to state updates
-There is a new WhenAny variant that allows you to subscribe to state changes, but only when there were changes to one or more properties that you care about.
+There is a new WhenAny variant, `WhenAnyCountable`, that allows you to subscribe to state changes and filter down to only when there were changes to the one or more properties that you care about.
+If you decide not to use `WhenAnyCountable` then you do not need to use the `ICountableChangeSet` or `ICountableList` interfaces in your state update model.
+Those are only needed to allow this extension method to determine the update count across several different data types.

 ```
 var testState = new TestState();